dirmeier/jrnmm/README.md

 ## About

-This package implements a pure Python/JAX port of the Jansen-Rit neural mass model (JRNMM) from [sdbmpABC](https://github.com/massimilianotamborrino/sdbmpABC).
+This package implements a pure Python/JAX port of the Jansen-Rit neural mass model (JRNMM) from [`sdbmpABC`](https://github.com/massimilianotamborrino/sdbmpABC).
 The implementation is vectorized, so should be fairly fast in comparison.

-## Example use
+## Examples

 You can use the package to simulate the readout of the JRNMM like this: